“Naming the emotion begins the process of regulating it and reflecting on it. What we name we can tame" (Sue Johnson)

 Through my years of supporting clients I have come to offer an integrated approach to counselling which draws on current neuroscience, is relational and attachment theory based, emotion focused, and somatic in nature.
 What this means is that the counselling I offer includes a strong emphasis on compassionately embracing the present moment through exploring embodied experiences and emotions.

 When we get curious about our inner landscape we become empowered through increased self-knowledge and awareness that can guide us towards balance and personal transformation.
-Along with traditional talk therapy, counselling may include collaborative exploration through expressive activities such as: mindfulness practices, guided visualizations, movement, process art, music and sound, story and poetry, Reiki, work with dreams, and nature therapy.
+Beyond traditional talk therapy, counselling may include collaborative exploration through somatic and expressive activities such as: mindfulness practices, guided visualizations, movement, process art, music and sound, story and poetry, Reiki, work with dreams, and nature therapy.

 Here is some information about the main